 Dose for Adult Patients Not Taking a Phosphate Binder: The recommended starting dose of Sevelamer Carbonate is 0.8 to 1.6 g with meals based on serum phosphorus level.
 Table 1 provides recommended starting doses of Sevelamer Carbonate for adult patients not taking a phosphate binder.
 Table 1.
 Starting Dose for Adult Dialysis Patients Not Taking a Phosphate Binder Serum Phosphorus Sevelamer Carbonate tablet 800 mg 5.5 and < 7.5 mg/dL 1 tablet each time, three times daily with meals \geq 7.5 mg/dL 2 tablets each time, three times daily with meals Switching from Sevelamer Hydrochloride Tablets: For adult patients switching from Sevelamer Hydrochloride tablets to Sevelamer Carbonate tablets or powder, use the same dose in grams.
 To achieve the target phosphate concentration, further adjusting of dose may be necessary.
 For CKD patients on dialysis treatment, the highest daily dose of the used Sevelamer Carbonate in the study is 14 grams.
 Switching from Calcium Acetate: A research performing on 84 of CKD patients on dialysis indicated that equivalent dose (approximate mg to mg) of Sevelamer Hydrochloride and Calcium Acetate showed similar decreasing serum phosphorus levels.
 Table 2 gives recommended starting doses of Sevelamer Carbonate based on a patient's current calcium acetate dose.
 Table 2.
-Starting Dose for Dialysis Patients Switching from Calcium Acetate to Sevelamer Carbonate Calcium Acetate 667 mg (Tablets per meal) Sevelamer Carbonate 800 mg (Tablets per meal) 1 tablet 1 tablet 2 tablets 2 tablets 3 tablets 3 tablets Adjusting doses for all patients using this product: Sevelamer Carbonate dose by 0.8 g three times per day with meals at two-week intervals as necessary to achieve target serum phosphorus levels (3.5 mg/dL to 5.5 mg/dL).
+Starting Dose for Dialysis Patients Switching from Calcium Acetate to Sevelamer Carbonate Calcium Acetate 667 mg Sevelamer Carbonate tablet 800 mg (Tablets per meal) (Tablets per meal) 1 tablet 1 tablet 2 tablets 2 tablets 3 tablets 3 tablets Adjusting doses for all patients using this product: The dose should be increased or decreased by one tablet per meal at two week intervals, as necessary, with the goal of controlling serum phosphorus within the target range of 3.5 mg/dL to 5.5 mg/dL.
 Sevelamer Carbonate tablet should be swallowed entirely and should not be grinded, chewed to fragments or split.
-3 DOSAGE FORMS AND STRENGTHS Film-coated Tablets: 800 mg off-white to white oval shaped film-coated tablet, "CH86" on one side and no word on the other side.
-4 CONTRAINDICATIONS Sevelamer carbonate is contraindicated in patients with hypophosphatemia and bowel obstruction.
+3. DOSAGE FORMS AND STRENGTHS Film-coated Tablets: White to off white, Oval, film coated tablets plain on one side and imprinted 'R789' on one side.
+4. CONTRAINDICATIONS Sevelamer carbonate is contraindicated in patients with hypophosphatemia and bowel obstruction.
 Sevelamer carbonate is contraindicated in patients with known hypersensitivity to sevelamer carbonate, or to any of the excipients.
-5 WARNINGS AND PRECAUTIONS 5.1 Gastrointestinal Adverse Events Cases of dysphagia and esophageal tablet retention have been reported in association with use of the tablet formulation of sevelamer, some requiring hospitalization and intervention.
+5. WARNINGS AND PRECAUTIONS 5.1 Gastrointestinal Adverse Events Cases of dysphagia and esophageal tablet retention have been reported in association with use of the tablet formulation of sevelamer, some requiring hospitalization and intervention.
 Consider using Sevelamer suspension in patients with a history of swallowing disorders.
 Cases of bowel obstruction and perforation have also been reported with sevelamer use.
 Patients with dysphagia, swallowing disorders, severe gastrointestinal (GI) motility disorders including severe constipation, or major GI tract surgery were not included in the sevelamer carbonate clinical studies.
 Use with caution in patients with these GI disorders.